 - Main course - If you choose to barbecue, you can throw both hot dogs and hamburgers on the grill.
 Provide buns and condiments.
 Another easy buffet items is ham or another meat with tomatoes, cheese, and lettuce on the side.

 - Desserts - Of course birthday cake or cupcakes should be served at a birthday party, but consider offering other options too.
 Sugar cookies shaped like jack-o-lanterns, ghosts, or balloons would be a good option.
 You could also serve pumpkin pie or the birthday person's favorite dessert.
 You could also have a candy buffet full of treats such orange jelly beans, traditional and trick-or-treat candies.
 For a fun twist, add some chocolate covered scorpions to your buffet.

 No birthday is complete without a birthday cake.
 For instance, you could choose black and orange icing to decorate the top and include pumpkins in the design.
 You could also feature a "graveyard" on the cake and include a message such as "Have a Spooktacular Birthday."

 Cupcakes are a nice alternative to the traditional birthday cake.
-Consider serving a carrot cake flavored cupcake with cream cheese frosting and garnish with a scary edible knife topper.
+Consider serving a carrot cake flavored cupcake with cream cheese frosting and garnish with scary edible knife toppers.
 Drizzle blood red icing around the top to complete the look.